 How to Withdraw from the College

-Students who wish to withdraw from the college any time after completing the check-in process are required to complete a Withdrawal from the College form in order to be officially withdrawn from the term.
-There are three locations where students can do this:
+Students who wish to withdraw from the college anytime after completing the check-in process are required to complete a Withdrawal from the College form in order to be officially withdrawn from the term.
+There are three locations to do this:

-- U.S. citizens (or permanent residents) who are withdrawing from the college for any medical reason must obtain medical documentation and schedule an appointment with the Health and Wellness Office by calling 617-747-2310.
+- U.S. citizens (or permanent residents) who are withdrawing from the college for any medical reason must have medical documentation providing the need, and schedule an appointment with Jeff Klug or their success advisor.

-- International students withdrawing from the college for either medical or nonmedical reasons must schedule an appointment with their international advisor during drop-in hours at firstname.lastname@example.org.
-Please note that international students in F-1 status will affect their immigration status by withdrawing from the college.
+- International students withdrawing from the college for either medical or nonmedical reasons must schedule an appointment with their international advisor.
+Please note that international students in F-1 status may affect their immigration status by withdrawing from the college.